 Course information and restrictions

-Exchange students can only be registered at one academic department at UvA, and must select courses from within that department.
-Students hoping to take courses outside the Faculty/Department must seek approval upon acceptance.
+- Exchange students can only be registered at one academic department at UvA, and must select courses from within that department.
+Exchange students are expected to take courses from within their assigned department/Faculty.
+Taking one or two courses in other faculties may be possible and will be considered on a case-by-case basis after acceptance.

-Once students are accepted by the University of Amsterdam, they can choose to enroll in the Amsterdam University College (AUC).
-AUC is a joint institute for the UvA.
-The AUC's Liberal Arts and Science programs are taught in English.
+- Once students are accepted by the University of Amsterdam, they can choose to enroll in the Amsterdam University College (AUC), a joint institute for the UvA

 Full course load information